euzu/m3u-filter/README.md

 `type` is _mandatory_  for `m3u`, `strm` and `xtream`.
 `filename` is _mandatory_ if type is `strm`. if type is `m3u` the plain m3u file is written but it is not used by `m3u-filter`.

-`strm` output has additional options
-- `underscore_whitespace`
-- `cleanup`
-- `kodi_style`.

-`xtream` output has additional options
-- `xtream_skip_live_direct_source`  if true the direct_source property from provider for live is ignored
-- `xtream_skip_video_direct_source`  if true the direct_source property from provider for movies is ignored
-- `xtream_skip_series_direct_source`  if true the direct_source property from provider for series is ignored

-`m3u` output has additional options
-Because xtream api delivers only the metadata to series, we need to fetch the series and resolve them.
-But be aware, each series info entry needs to be fetched one by one.
-- `xtream_resolve_series` if is set to `true` and you have xtream input and m3u output, the series are fetched and resolved.
-This can cause a lot of requests to the provider.
-Be cautious when using this option.
-- `xtream_resolve_series_delay` to avoid a provider ban you can set the seconds between series_info_request's.
-Default is 2 seconds.
-But be aware that the more series entries there are, the longer the process takes.

 ```yaml
 output:
   - type: m3u